Moosewood Restaurant: Overview

-Moosewood Restaurant opened on January 3, 1973 during the natural foods and Farm-to-table movements within the American counterculture.
-According to the self-published 1974 Moosewood Cookbook (created by staff members), the name was inspired by Patrick, one of the original founders, "who once read a book and in it was a character-a dog in fact' named Moosewood; it is also the name of a lovely striped maple tree."
+Moosewood Restaurant was originally founded as a worker collective on January 3, 1973 during the natural foods and Farm-to-table movements within the American counterculture.
+According to the self-published 1974 Moosewood Cookbook (created by staff members), "a group of seven people started building [Moosewood Restaurant] in the fall of 1972," and the name was inspired by Patrick, one of the original founders, "who once read a book and in it was a character-a dog in fact' named Moosewood; it is also the name of a lovely striped maple tree."
 Its original goal was to provide dishes made of "local, sustainable" food.
 Although meat was served when the restaurant first opened, it was dropped from the menu.
 The focus turned to natural foods that primarily featured vegetarian (and later vegan) dishes, but has also included pescetarian options on its menu and in its cookbooks.

-Moosewood has "maintained a structure where those who worked there also collectively owned and managed the place."
-In addition, over the decades the members have continued a founding ideology of social justice: "Moosewood also holds benefit brunches, donating their labor, dining rooms, and good cooking, while the beneficiaries work to sell the tickets.
-The beneficiary agency folks help serve food and clear tables.
-Ithaca Bakery and GreenStar frequently donate bagels and cupcakes.
-Over 150 organizations such as the Ithaca Health Alliance, Multicultural Resource Center, Ithaca Shakespeare Society, Akila Leadership Institute of Rwanda, Council on U.S.-Latin American Relations, Planned Parenthood, and the former Ithaca Breast Cancer Alliance have been beneficiaries.
-Moosewood folks also contribute food, time, and expertise to community events and organizations such as Ithaca's Cool School Food Program and Taste of the Nation/Share our Strength."

 It was popular with countercultural icons: "Crosby and Nash once shared drinks at the bar, and Allen Ginsberg ended his dinner with a Moosewood brownie and black coffee.
 Even the Grateful Dead stopped by during their trip for Cornell's Barton Hall show, only to go unrecognized by the members of the collective."

-According to the Moosewood Restaurant website, the restaurant was founded by David Hirsch and Ned Asta, and is a "pioneer in plant-forward cuisine and the farm-to-table philosophy...the restaurant's idealism and political commitment to operate as a 'worker managed - worker owned' business structure became a model that has been adapted by cooperatives globally."
-In addition, the restaurant is a "pioneer in 'farm-to-table' sourcing and vegetarian-ish eating (they always served fish and seafood)."